 Sony RX100 IV versus Nikon D5500

-The Sony Cyber-shot DSC-RX100 IV and the Nikon D5500 are two digital cameras that were announced, respectively, in June 2015 and January 2015.
+The Sony Cyber-shot DSC-RX100 IV and the Nikon D5500 are two digital cameras that were officially introduced, respectively, in June 2015 and January 2015.
 The RX100 IV is a fixed lens compact, while the D5500 is a DSLR.
-The cameras are based on an one-inch (RX100 IV) and an APS-C sensor.
+The cameras are based on an one-inch (RX100 IV) and an APS-C (D5500) sensor.
 The Sony has a resolution of 20 megapixel, whereas the Nikon provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The physical size and weight of the Sony RX100 IV and the Nikon D5500 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Sony RX100 IV and the Nikon D5500 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is considerably larger (103 percent) than the Sony RX100 IV.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the RX100 IV nor the D5500 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 IV has a lens build in, whereas the D5500 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the D5500 and their specifications in the Nikon Lens Catalog.